GoogleCloudPlatform/podcast/site/content/about.md

 +++
 date = "2015-08-04T18:59:22Z"
 draft = false
-title = "About Google Cloud Platform Podcast" description = "All about the Google Cloud Platform Podcast" featured_image = "/images/featured_images/about-page-hero-img.jpg" subtitle = "Tune in every week to hear from our hosts about Google Cloud Platform!"
+title = "About Google Cloud Podcast" description = "All about the Google Cloud Podcast" featured_image = "/images/featured_images/about-page-hero-img.jpg" subtitle = "Tune in every week to hear from our hosts about Google Cloud!"
 +++